-Office of Career Services
+Office of Career Success

-Alumni Services - Services for Past Patriot
+Alumni Services for Past Patriots

-Career Services provides the tools and resources to explore and navigate the career process.
+Career Success provides the tools and resources to explore and navigate the career process.
 Parents should lend support to your student throughout the job search process, but does not conduct the job search for them.
 Students will look to their parents to listen and be their compass as they make career decisions.

 Here are some ways you can help your son or daughter while attending UT Tyler:

-- Encourage your student to take a Career Assessment, a tool for different areas of self discovery, such as personality, skills, interests, values, strengths, occupational options, career paths, and education programs compatible with your personal attributes.
+- Encourage your student to take a career assessment, a tool for different areas of self discovery, such as personality, skills, interests, values, strengths, occupational options, career paths and education programs compatible with your personal attributes.
 They learn how to apply them in their career, academic and personal relationships.

 - Persuade your student to make an appointment with one of our Career Peer Advisors to create a resume and cover letter.
 Even if the student thinks they do not have any work experience, their volunteer and extracurricular activities count as experience.
-Students can also complete a Mock Interview, where they practice answering interview questions and receive feedback on their strategy for answering questions, business body language and appropriate dress.
+Students can also complete a mock interview, where they practice answering interview questions and receive feedback on their strategy for answering questions, business body language and appropriate dress.

 - Suggest that your student register with PatriotsJobs, our online database that gives students 24/7 access to jobs postings.
 The job postings include full/part time jobs, on/off campus jobs, and internships.